canonical/ubuntu-cloud-docs/public-images/public-images-how-to/run-an-ova-using-virtualbox.rst

 Once these prerequisites are met, you can generate and attach the ISO seed image.

-1. Create a YAML file with password authorisation enabled:
+1. Create a YAML file with password authorization enabled:

 .. code:: bash